Vict0r-Git/DevOps-group3/use-cases/use-case-4.md

 ### Primary Actor:
 Analyst
 ### Trigger:
-The request data of top 15 populated countries in the world is entered
+Analyst enters the input number of top populated countries in the world

 ----------------------
 ### MAIN SUCCESS SCENARIO